-If using anti-freeze in this head, drain the potable water tank and add freshwater anti-freeze to the potable water tank.
+If using anti-freeze in this head, drain the potable wa-

+- ter tank and add freshwater anti-freeze to the potable water tank.
 Flush the anti-freeze and water mixture through the head and into the waste holding tank.
 Then empty the holding tank.
-Never use automotive-type anti-freeze in this freshwater system.

-Step 8: MasterCraft recommends the battery or batteries be removed from the boat for winter storage.
-Batteries should be fully charged before being stored ina cool, dry location, protected from the elements and fully recharged before being re-installed in the boat.
+Never use automotive-type anti-freeze in this freshwater system. - Step 8: MasterCraft recommends the battery or batteries be removed from the boat for winter storage.
+Batteries should be fully charged before being stored in a cool, dry location, protected from the elements and fully re-charged before being re-installed in the boat. - Step 9: If the tower will be lowered during storage, be certain that the tower does not rest on the boat upholstery or on any support that rests on the upholstery.
+The tower or support(s) may leave a permanent imprint on the upholstery.
+This is not covered under warranty.

-Step 9: Cover the boat with a boat cover or tarp.
+Step 10: Cover the boat with a boat cover or tarp.